wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-to-other-data-in-powerapps-canvas-app/includes/2-work-with-action-based-data-sources.md

     ```powerappsfl
     Office365Users.ManagerV2(User().Email).mail
     ```
+> [!NOTE]
+> If you receive an error after entering this formula then the user does not have a manager assigned in Office 365.

 In the label, you will now see the current user's manager email address.
 The following is a breakdown of the formula.